 Even if you have previously provided insurance information for an active building or water and sewer permit, you will need to supply the Engineering Office with your insurance information separately.

 Once the above actions have occurred, Engineering Office staff will evaluate the application and will determine if further information or changes are necessary before a Street Permit can be issued.
 Engineering Office staff may make site visits, may need to coordinate with other City departments, or perform other work.
 Applicants should expect that applications may take over a week to process, complex applications may take substantially longer.

 - When all of the items above are satisfied, an Engineering Office staff member will notify the applicant via phone or email to discuss the permit requirements.
-The applicant will then need to visit the Engineering Office in City Hall (108 E. Green Street, 2nd floor) to fill out and receive the actual Street Permit.
-At this time the applicant will pay for the Street Permit in the Chamberlains Office in City Hall (108 E. Green Street, 1st floor).
+The applicant will receive the physical (green) Street permit via email from Lynne Yost.
+When the permit application is complete, the applicant will be billed for the Street Permit & any other applicable fees.